developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### DHCP Configuration - Send User Class Value (Option 77)

-This Managed Configuration allows an Administrator using an EMM to specify the *User Class* that the DHCP Client on a Zebra Android device will send to the DHCP Server using *DHCP Option 77* when requesting an IP Address and should be specified if and only the value ***On*** is chosen for the Managed Configuration **DHCP Configuration - Send Option 77 User Class State**.
+This Managed Configuration allows an Administrator using an EMM to specify the *User Class* that the DHCP Client on a Zebra Android device sends to the DHCP Server using *DHCP Option 77* when requesting an IP Address and should be specified only if the value ***On*** is chosen for the Managed Configuration **DHCP Configuration - Send Option 77 User Class State**.

 ### DHCP Configuration - Send Vendor Class State (Option 60)

-This Managed Configuration allows an Administrator using an EMM to configure whether the DHCP Client on a Zebra Android device will send a *Vendor Class* to the DHCP Server using *DHCP Option 60* when requesting an IP Address.
+This Managed Configuration allows an Administrator using an EMM to configure whether the DHCP Client on a Zebra Android device sends a *Vendor Class* to the DHCP Server using *DHCP Option 60* when requesting an IP Address.

 Depending on the value chosen, one or more additional Managed Configurations MAY also be required to provide additional information: